pradeep3sep/interviewquestion/README dsa.md

 > ##  4.
 Two Sum Algorithm

-**it is advance case of two pointer alogo, which is specially used when given sum of two number equal to required no.**
+**it is advance case of two pointer algo, which is specially used when given sum of two number equal to required no.**

 Simple logic - It works like create a `object` and `add keys` in it with `value as index or just count` of array, then iterate over array and check if `(sum - current number)` exist in the obejct.